Lawsuit: Fox News Consulted With White House On A Murdered DNC Staffer

 The false conspiracy surrounding Seth Rich’s murder is back, and it’s even messier, if you can believe it — because a (paid) Fox News commentator, Rod Wheeler, alleges that the White House cooperated with Fox News while the network crafted a conspiracy about the late DNC staffer’s death.
-Further, and according to NPR’s viewing of Wheeler’s lawsuit against the network, President Trump supposedly reviewed the coverage plan before it was published, although there’s been some backtracking on this claim.
+Further, and according to NPR’s viewing of Wheeler’s lawsuit against the network, President Trump supposedly reviewed the coverage plan before it swas published, although there’s been some backtracking on this claim.

 Back in May, Sean Hannity went buck wild spreading this conspiracy that was embraced by the far-right audience yet prompted the network’s issuance of a rare retraction.
 The family of Rich — who likely perished in a botched robbery, according to D.C. police — had already begged Hannity to stop spreading heartbreaking falsehoods about his alleged cooperation with Wikileaks to dump emails.
 Hannity eventually relented after Fox News retracted the story.

-Note: UPDATE: Adrienne Watson of the DNC points out, “The White House previously denied knowledge of Fox News’ false report on Seth Rich.”